Health Policy & Administration

 Second year student Dane Lawson talks about the different HPA program elements.
 (2:02)

 Second year student Jennifer Seelig talks about her plans after graduation.
 (2:02)

 Second year student Jonathan Lyons talks about how the program prepares students for careers in the health care field.
 (1:58)

 Where are They Now?

-Positions currently held by some of our recent program graduates (as of December 2012):
+Check out where some of our recent program graduates (as of December 2012) have landed jobs: